prescientmoon/solar-conflux/tex/bachelor-prep-presentation/README.md

+# Computing CMB temperature fluctuations for spherical spaces

-This is a presentation me and three of my collegues made for the mandatory third year batchelor preparation project (the project this presentation talks about can be found [here]()).
-A built version of the source can be found [here]().
+This is a presentation me and three of my collegues created for the mandatory third year batchelor preparation project at RUG (the corresponding paper can be found [here](https://git.moonythm.dev/ddd/bachelor-prep-paper)).
+A built version of the slides can be found [here](https://git.moonythm.dev/ddd/bachelor-prep-presentation/raw/branch/master/main.pdf).